SebastianoF/GeoDsBlog/README.md

 - Created on the ashes of my blog about geospatial data science on [hashnode](https://geods.hashnode.dev/) and my [medium blog](https://medium.com/@sebastianof/).
 - To start reading the blog go to [https://geospatial.netlify.app/](https://geospatial.netlify.app/)
 - To know more about the blog, go to the [about](https://geospatial.netlify.app/about/about.html) page.

+## Temporary disclaimer - website temporarily suspended

+Due to netlify billing based on website bandwidth, and with no capping for when exceeding the free allowance, I had to temporarily suspend the service.

+Soon I will be looking for alternatives and let you when the website is again available.

+Thank you for your understanding.

 ## Blog local development